How to dress elegantly when you are young? – CDL#58

 Cover credit: Canali lookbook

-• On the one hand, “ can I wear clothes with a rather youthful connotation like a hoodie or sneakers after 40 or 50? ".
-In which case, you will find our opinion and advice on this subject in Benoît’s great article “ how to have style after 40? » : part 1 , part 2 .
+• On the one hand, " can I wear clothes with a rather youthful connotation like a hoodie or sneakers after 40 or 50? " In which case, you will find our opinion and advice on this subject in Benoît's great article " how to have style after 40?" : part 1 , part 2 .

 Estimate social pressure

-Above all, at BonneGueule we advise you to dress according to your style and your tastes .
+First of all, at BonneGueule we advise you to dress according to your style and your tastes .

-blue check blazer blue selvedge shirt
+blue plaid blazer blue selvedge shirt

-1. Do you think that the pressure you might experience in your environment (colleagues, classmates, friends, etc.) would be low, moderate or high?
+1. Do you think that the pressure you might experience in your environment (colleagues, classmates, friends, etc.) would be rather low, moderate or high?

 Here is my experience on this:

-2. If you persist in your change of style, after a certain period which I estimate to be a few months, those around you will end up getting used to your new image.
+2. If you persist in your change of style, after a certain period of time, which I estimate to be a few months, those around you will end up getting used to your new image.

-Think about context
+Think about the context

 Now think about the compatibility of these desires with your context : does your personal or professional environment (including being a student) allow you to sufficiently carry out these new acquisitions?

-yellow jacket brown vest check pants pink red blue shirt
+yellow jacket brown vest check pink pants red blue shirt

-But yes, this yellow jacket is very easy to wear!” » -Suitsupply
+But yes, this yellow jacket is very easy to wear! ” - Suitsupply

 The compromise: be elegant without overdoing it

-This is particularly where the interest lies:
+This is where the interest lies:

 If we take off the jacket but keep nice pants, here is an outfit that inspires me with its accuracy and simplicity: